zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/getting-started/getting-started.md

 In this lab, you will:

-- Create a database user that you will use in the next lab
+- Create the database user that you will use in the next lab
 - Update the user's profile to grant access to load and store data
 - Log in as the user